prashantk0001/RuleEngine/README.md

 # RuleEngine
 A simple, logical Rule Engine for Node.js, Browser and Salesforce LWC.

+To generate Rules on runtime if needed, take a look at [Rule Parser](https://github.com/prashantk0001/RuleParser)

 ![RuleEngine](docs/RuleEngineDesign.jpg)

 This Engine can perform logic that you can configure and let's you easily process the same on the input you provide.